Maximize the ROI of Your Data Management Platform

 An additional thought to consider is that a DMP or CDP is likely not the first place product managers will go to explore their users or conduct advanced analysis.
 The beauty of a product analytics platform is that it makes exploration of data a seamless process for non-technical roles.
 Non-tech savvy employees can leverage a product analytics platform to uncover critical or at-risk cohorts of users that are either driving engagement, or are the source of churn.
 You can create segments and cohorts in a DMP as well, but only if you know exactly which audiences you want to target and create a personalized experience for.
 Meanwhile, one of the most forefront benefits of a best-in-class product analytics tool is that it opens the floodgates for your team to unearth valuable user personas that weren’t previously known.

 Oftentimes, data-driven teams report finding similarly that querying capabilities in DMPs are very one-dimensional.
 This is due in no small part to the fact that a high level of fluency in SQL alongside knowing exactly what the result should return are required to generate any meaningful value.
-By contrast, a product analytics tool like Amplitude can help you spot signals of a broken workflow, realize more accurate retention windows, and double-down on milestone events within your users’ experience – without any headache-inducing data breadlines or siloes between teams.
+By contrast, a product analytics tool like Amplitude can help you spot signals of a broken workflow, realize more accurate retention windows, and double-down on within your users’ experience – without any headache-inducing data breadlines or siloes between teams.

 It pays to think of your DMP and your product analytics platform as two halves of a whole; you can’t get your product analytics running on poorly collected and stored data, but you also can’t extract more than a fraction of your DMP’s ROI without an effective product analytics tool’s capabilities.